vercel/modelfusion/docs/guide/tools/custom-tools.md

 ---
-sidebar_position: 40
+sidebar_position: 75
 ---

-# Creating Tools
+# Custom Tools

 You can create the tools that you need for yor application by using the [Tool class](/api/classes/Tool).